iftekmahmud/iftekmahmud.github.io/blog/shodan/README.md

 ![](assets/images/14.png)

 - **Query:** `port:22 product:OpenSSH version:7.4 country:IN`
 - **Purpose:** Targets SSH servers in India running OpenSSH 7.4, vulnerable to CVE-2016-10009 (key injection).
-This query is ideal for scoping a client’s infrastructure for outdated software.
+This query is ideal for scoping a client's infrastructure for outdated software.
 - **VAPT Use:** Cross-reference with NIST NVD to validate exploits, then use Nmap (nmap -sV -p 22 <IP>) to confirm versions during an authorized test.

 ### 2. Misconfigured Web Servers with Directory Listings